 The Android tablet can run apps and control all the functions of the oven via the touchscreen and the included Discovery iQ app.
 I suppose you could also occupy yourself with a round of Angry Birds while cooking a dead bird.
 Read More

 Remember the BlueStacks App Player?
 It's been around for a pretty long time now.
 How long?
 Until just recently, the software that allowed users to run Android inside of Windows was powered by Gingerbread.
 Now the emulation software is making the leap to Ice Cream Sandwich, and while it's still two years behind the times, at least it looks somewhat modern.
 Well, until more devices make the transition to KitKat, that is.

 If we're being honest, the BlueStacks App Player isn't the type of product that needs the latest and greatest features of KitKat.
 If you're running Android on a PC, you're not likely going to need that new fancy launcher or the perks of Google Now.
 Read More

 If, like many people in the UK, you like to sit down to a bit of The Inbetweeners or The IT Crowd in the evening, or maybe you just like your news delivered by Jon Snow, you're going to like what we're about to tell you: Channel 4 has finally made its 4oD app available on Android.

 Using the app, you'll be able to watch content from Channel 4, E4 and More4 without paying a penny, although like most other catch-up TV services, the content will be ad-supported before you begin to watch your show.
+Like the web version of 4oD, you can access shows for 30 days after they air, and go through the archives to pick out memorable episodes from the past 30 years.
 Read More

 Update: The OTA is rolling out now.
 Go get it!
 Thanks for the heads-up, James!